dataphos/dataphos-core/README.md

 If you plan to follow along on the workshop, please **COMPLETE ALL TASKS** before attending!

+**Additional note:** We prefer if you had [Visual Studio Code](https://code.visualstudio.com/) so you can run the Jupyter notebook we prepared for the workshop.
+If you don't like VSC, or something goes wrong with the setup, we have the alternative to run everything in the terminal and in [Postman](https://www.postman.com/).
+Make sure to at least have these two requirements.

 ### Checkout and Update the Workshop Branch

 ```